Romans 4

 What then shall we say that Abraham, our forefather according to the flesh, has found?

-Our forefather according to the flesh.
-Abraham was the father of Israel, humanly speaking.
+(b) Our forefather according to the flesh.
+Abraham was the patriarch of Israel (John 8:39).

 Romans 4:2